BizShuk/bizshuk.github.io/resume/interview_question.md

 ### General
 - Ask name ,title and introduce
+- Could you tell me more about this positon I might be doing in this position?
+  What is the responsibility of this position?
+- What issues are driving the need to create this position?
+  What kind of reasons are creating this opportunity?
+- What should I do in first six months?
+- Who should I report to?
+What kind of report and period of time should I do?
+- How do you describe the departmental culture and work atmosphere?
+- Do the office open on 24hour, or Sat.
+Sun. ?

 ### For Team Leader
 - What is the release process or workflow?
 How long and how many people were it take?